 What Are The Signs Of Bipolar Disorder In Children?

-You may think that bipolar disorder is an adult disease but bipolar in children is more common than you think.
-Although it is not as common as in older folks, bipolar disorder is found in about 3% of children in the United States.
-In fact, bipolar in kids have been seen in those as young as five years old and is called early-onset bipolar disorder.
-It is also known as pediatric bipolar disorder.
-It is thought that you can actually be born with bipolar disorder, but it takes a while to be able to recognize the symptoms.
+Bipolar disorder is often considered an adult condition, but bipolar in children is more common than some might realize.
+Although it's not as common as in adults, bipolar disorder is found in about 3% of children in the United States.
+In addition, children as young as five years old have received bipolar disorder diagnoses, known as early-onset bipolar disorder or pediatric bipolar disorder.

-Bipolar children typically have mood swings with periods of hyperactivity alternating with severe depression.
-However, because children have such a wide variety of moods and behavior, it may be difficult to notice that they have the condition.
-It can also be misdiagnosed as attention deficit hyperactivity disorder (ADHD) or a behavioral or mood disorder.
-For example, when your child is actually having a period of mania, you may think they are just misbehaving or that they are hyperactive.
+Children experiencing bipolar disorder typically have mood swings with periods of hyperactivity alternating with severe depression.
+However, because children have such a wide variety of moods and behavior, it may not be easy to notice that they have the condition.

 What Is Bipolar Disorder?